ProfKaltenberg/github-fundamentals-tlittle052-1/WeeklyTask01_Wk_09_13.md

 After getting adjusted to the space, I made some edits to the final name, comments, etc.

-I wasn't sure if it this task should be a seperate file or part of the pull request -- I did both.
+I wasn't sure if it this task should be a separate file or part of the pull request -- I did both.

 2. Helpful Resource